planning 17 min read

 Sports and Outdoor Adventure Camps

 For active kids, the Bay Area offers everything from traditional multi-sport day camps to serious specialty programs in soccer, basketball, tennis, swimming, and sailing.
+Sports camps average $454/week across 408 tracked programs — close to the Bay Area median and offering strong volume diversity.
 Valley Sports Camp runs strong multi-sport and basketball programs across the South Bay.
 Bay Area Soccer Camps, AYSO regional programs, and club team summer clinics dot every city.

 Nature, Ecology, and Environmental Camps